UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team09-AnimeGAN.md

 #### Spectual Normalization
 The paper "ViTGAN: Training GANs with Vision Transformers" also suggests to further improve the Lipschitz continuety by improving spectual normalization on $$W_q$$, $$W_k$$ and $$W_v$$:
 <center>$$\overline{W}_{ISN}(W):= \frac{\sigma(W_{init})\cdot W}{\sigma(W)} $$</center>
 The matrix is normaized using the maximum item value of the matrix (denoted by $$\sigma(.)$$) and multiply by the maximum item value during initialization.
-The normalized weight further prevented the gradient clipping problem of the model (unstable training).
+The normalized weight further prevented the unstable training problem.
 #### Code Implementation
 The modfified ViT discriminator is adapted from the original ViTGAN code [repository](https://github.com/wilile26811249/ViTGAN) and integrated to the official pytorch implementation of StyleGAN2.
 The ViT discriminator version of the StyleGAN2 is implemented and can be found in this code [repository](https://github.com/CcccYxx/stylegan2-ada-pytorch.git).
 There are several issues that occured during integration.
 To better relate each image patch to each other, unlike the tranditional ViT, the patches have overlaps.
 This step was not implemented corretly in the original repository and had to be changed in order for it to work properly.
 Below are the changed code for the initial step of getting image patches: